-Refer to properties developed by Shandong Commercial Remaining Group by engaging third-party qualified property developers for the entire process of developing the property projects while Shandong Commercial Remaining Group held the ownership of such projects for own use.
+Refer to properties developed by Shandong Commercial Remaining Group by engaging third-party qualified property developers for the entire process of developing the property projects while Shandong Commercial Remaining Group held the ownership of such projects for own use. $\overline{0}$

 Refer to properties developed solely by independent third-party property developers.
-Our revenue generated from the three projects developed by independent third-party property developers in 2018 and the one in 2019 mainly consisted of one-time fee for our provision of property management services.
-Under the one-time fee, we negotiated and determined the total consideration for our property management as a whole, as compared to the typical property management fee which is priced by GFA.
-For two of the three projects developed by independent third-party property developers under our management in 2018, we charged a one-time fee for our provision of property management (3)
+Our revenue generated from the one project developed by an independent third-party property developer in 2019 mainly consisted of one-time fee for our provision of property management services, with the average property management fee of RMB4.7 per sq.m.
+The average property management fees under one-time fee differ from the typical property management fee which is priced by GFA.
+Under the one-time fee, we negotiated and determined the total consideration for our property management services provided to the properties under our management as a whole, taking the service type, standard and equipments into account, as compared to the typical property management fee which is priced by GFA.
+We renewed such property management agreement in 2020 and 2021, and continued charging a one-time fee for the provision of our property management services for the two years, respectively.
+(3)